andcut/snakecult-site/archetypes/post.md

 ## FAQ <!-- retains FAQPage schema support.
 Produce 2–5 Q-A pairs. -->

 **Q 1.
 What makes a good question?**
-**A.** Choose “how / what / why” queries that the post already answers and that a curious reader might type verbatim.
+**A.** Choose "how / what / why" queries that the post already answers and that a curious reader might type verbatim.
 Include at least one narrowly focused question that drills into a concrete detail or example.

 **Q 2.
 How long should each answer be?**
 **A.** One punchy, self-contained sentence (≈30–50 words) that fully resolves the query, optionally followed by a brief clarifier.
 Total ≤120 words.